-Eyal Segal (b.1982) is an Israeli born artist with German and Indian (Cochin) roots.
-His work interprets remembrance, tradition of the past and the possibility of self-understanding.
-The physical space is a central motif in his work and serves as a starting point for the self-interpretation.
+Eyal Segal (b.1982) is an Israeli-born artist with German and Indian (Cochin) roots.
+His work interprets remembrance, the tradition of the past, and the possibility of self-understanding.
+The physical space is a central motif in his work and serves as a starting point for self-interpretation.
 Past and present are connected in a concrete ‘locus’; this idea is continually interwoven in a powerful aesthetic viewpoint, matched with the perception of space through multi-channel videos.
 Presenting multiple video works in combination, he incorporates positional relationships in the exhibition space and creates the possibility of new interpretations.
-The key word for Segal’s work is ‘place’.
-Here, memory, history, human activities and the traces of particular places are epically drawn on the screen.
+The keyword for Segal’s work is ‘place’.
+Here, memory, history, human activities, and the traces of particular places are epically drawn on the screen.
 Furthermore, his video projects are composed and positioned such that they mutually influence each other, creating a sublimated site-specific installation in which the exhibition space itself forms an element of the work.
-His solid video images are as if three-dimensional objects, the body of the artist himself fill the space by placing heavy bronze sculptures - video as a sculpture of time and place.